 ClusterUpdater

 Feeds an observed chunk into an existing Learner, updating its accumulated code via bundling.
+The bundle multiplier defaults to 1; pass an explicit override (multiple=N in Python) to fold the same observation in repeatedly.

 with storage.new_mutable_view() as view: